facelessg00n/ADD/README.md

 When located and out of range of its owner for more than 15 min the Airtag can be forced to play its alert tone repeatedly.

+Airtags in range of their owners device may not emit FindMy packets.
+If you are experimenting with this script ensure your Apple devices bluetooth radio is fully off (turned off from the settings menu)
 ---

 #### Dependencies